jonatan-student/MastersThesisCode/README.md

 # Nanoscale Channel Flow & Reaction Simulator

-A minimal MATLAB + C++ MEX toolbox for computing fluid flow in narrow channels and the steady‑state concentration of a reacting species.
+A minimal Octave + C++ toolbox for computing fluid flow in narrow channels and the steady‑state concentration of a reacting species.

 ---

 ## Requirements

-* MATLAB R2024a (or newer)
+* Octave 9.12 - Simulation code
+* Octave 9.12 or greater - Plotting code
-* A C++17‑compatible compiler configured for `mex`
+* A C++17‑compatible compiler configured for `oct`

 ---